 Cases diagnosed at an early stage correspond with local stage from SEER summary staging and are equivalent to stage I. Cases diagnosed at a late stage correspond with distant stage from SEER summary staging and are equivalent to stage IV.

-State survival rates are the age-standardized percent of cases still alive five years after diagnosis for cases diagnosed in years 2012-2018.
-These data are from Cancer in North America: 2015-2019 Volume Four: Cancer Survival in the United States and Canada 2012-2018 from NAACCR.
-Survival data was not available for five states.
+State survival rates are the age-standardized percent of cases still alive five years after diagnosis for cases diagnosed in years 2015-2021.
+These data are from NAACCR’s CiNA Explorer, an interactive, data visualization tool for quick access to key NAACCR CiNA cancer statistics.
+Survival data was not available for 11 states and the District of Columbia.

 Lack of treatment is the percent of lung cancer diagnoses that did not receive any medical treatment generally associated with lung or other cancers, including the following: removal, biopsy or aspiration of regional lymph node; surgical removal of distant lymph nodes or other tissue(s)/organ(s) beyond the primary site; surgery for lung cancer; radiation; chemotherapy; systemic hormonal agents; immunotherapy; other, including experimental, double-blind, and unproven; and transplant or endocrine surgery or radiation.
-Rates from this year should not be compared to those from previous reports as a new variable was utilized.
+Rates from this year should not be compared to those from reports prior to 2024 due to a change in variables.

-Screening rates were determined by dividing the number of screening exams meeting United States Preventative Task Force (USPSTF) criteria by the estimated number of people at high risk for lung cancer and recommended for annual screening with low dose computed tomography.
+Screening rates were determined by dividing the number of self-reported lung cancer screening exams meeting United States Preventative Task Force (USPSTF) criteria by the number of people at high risk for lung cancer and recommended for annual screening with low dose computed tomography using data from the Centers for Disease Control and Prevention’s 2022 Behavioral Risk Factor Surveillance System (BRFSS).
+Screening rates in this year’s report have been updated to correct an error in the data source and should not be compared to previous reports.

 Radon estimates for each state are primarily based on the most recent ten-year period’s proportion of county-level pre-mitigation radon tests from occupied interior spaces at or above the U.S. Environmental Protection Agency action level of 4 pCi/L (picoCuries per liter of air) from CDC’s National Environmental Public Health Tracking for 2008-2017, limited to counties with at least ten results, weighting those fractions by U.S. Census Bureau 2019 estimates of county populations.